 It may be constant, or it may come and go.
 Tinnitus is not a disease; rather, it is a symptom that something else may be wrong with them

 Tinnitus is a condition in which the sufferer hears sounds that are not there.
 And, while it is possible to develop tinnitus after having an MRI scan, MRI can also make tinnitus worse.
 Please ask a doctor about this.

-There are a number of factors that determine how long an MRI will take.
+How long does an MRI take?
+There are several factors that determine how long an MRI will take.
 The type of scan is the first thing to consider.
 An MRI is a type of scan that creates a detailed image of the inside of the human body.
 It is often used to investigate abnormalities or injuries that cannot be seen on a standard X-ray, CT or ultrasound scan.

 They are not too long.
 Most MRI scans are completed in less than an hour.
 These times can vary, however, as different hospitals have different protocols and machines.

-If you have undergone a MRI scan you will most likely be in the dark as to whether or not the scan was clear, or if it showed any signs of a problem.
+If you have undergone an MRI scan, you will most likely be in the dark as to whether or not the scan was clear, or if it showed any signs of a problem.
 The results of MRI scans are normally not available immediately there is usually a wait.

 The results of MRI scans are usually available within 24 hours.
 This means your doctor should be able to see the results within a day after the scan has been completed.

 What should you not do before an MRI?
 If you’re having an MRI scan, you should not eat or drink anything for up to four hour before the scan, and you should not have a magnetic implant in your body.
 You should also avoid wearing any metal objects, such as watches.

 You will be asked to lie still during the test, which can be difficult if you’re nervous or claustrophobic.
 However, there are things you can do to help you stay relaxed and comfortable during the test.